jamiahuswalton/Analysis_Dissertation/README.md

 # Analysis_Dissertation
 The purpose of this repositroy it to develop R scripts to analysis team performance for Jamiahus Walton's dissertation

-# How to use
-You should run all lines in the files in the following order:

-- Data_functions
-- Folder_File_Location
-- Packages
-- Read_Data
-- Valiadate_Data
-- Generate_Data

-# Generate Data
+# How to Generate / Load Data

 ## First Time

-Run this whole file if you want to generate the aggregate data.
+First you need run the following scripts:
+1. Data_functions: Run the whole script
+2. Folder_File_Location: Run the whole script
+3. Packages: Run the whole script
+4. Read_Data: Run the whole script
+5. Valiadate_Data: Run the whole script
+6. Generate_Data: Run the whole script

+File 2: These are the location for the data on my system.
+This file may look different depending on where the files are located.

+File 4: Problems may arise here if you significantly modify the values in the Folder_File_Location script

+File 3: The purpose of this script is to make sure there are no issues in the data.
+More validation checks may be added later

+File 6: This is the script that generate all of the aggragate data using the function and file locations generated in the previous scripts (Data_functions and Folder_File_Location).
 The aggregate data is store in the variable my_aggregate_data at the bottom of the script.
-After the data is generated, it is saved as a CSV file in the location of your choice.
+After the data is generated, it is saved as a CSV file in the location defined in the Folder_file_Location script.

 ## Next time
+Run File 1 to File 3.

-If you have already generated the aggregate data, then you do not need to run the whole script.
-You just need to run the line that reads the CSV from a specified location.
-This value will be stored in the my_aggregate_data variable.
-This line of code is at the bottom.
+Then you only need to run the last line in File 6.
+This is the line that reads the previously generated data into the my_aggregate_data variable.
 # Explore - Model Data
 Once the data is loaded, you use the other files to look at the data (e.g., Explore or Model).